-Now Fulfilling The Provisions of the Paris Agreement Is Up To Us
+Now Fulfilling The Provisions Of The Paris Agreement Is Up To Us

 And so have I.

-Thursday night, I made a special Dave Agreement, and pledged to reduce carbon emissions by walking to work at least once per week instead of driving.
+The evening Trump made his announcement, I made a special Dave Agreement, and pledged to reduce carbon emissions by walking to work at least once per week instead of driving.
 During my 25-minute stroll to the office the following day, I reflected that this is just an infinitesimal drop in the bucket for climate change.
-But it is also a way for me to become a part of a larger worldwide effort on climate change.
-The words of one man in Washington D.C. can not stop any of us from joining the global effort.
+But it is also a way for me to become a part of a larger worldwide effort to slow it down.
+The words of one man in Washington, D.C., can not stop any of us from joining the global effort.

 Trump’s departure from an agreement with the rest of the world is an opportunity for all of us to affirm, individually or as a part of a political or other type of group, our own beliefs in where the world should be headed on climate change.
 And if anyone else wants to join the Paris Agreement as an individual, I’d love to hear your own pledges.
 Let me know at deisen@valleyadvocate.com.